-As a land owner or manager, find out about your responsibilities and how public access can be managed.
+As a land owner or manager, find out about your responsibilities and how to manage public access.

-Much of the ‘coastal margin’ that is being created as part of the work to implement the England Coast Path (ECP), is also open access land under the same Act.
+Much of the coastal margin that’s being created as part of the work to implement the King Charles III England Coast Path is also open access land.

 What people can do on your land